-While the type of drug test changes how far your employer can look back at your drug history, how long a drug stays in your body is mostly dependant on the drug being used as each drug has its timetable for how long it can stay in the body depending on half-life
+In general, how long a drug stays in your body is mostly dependent on the drug being used as each drug has its timetable for how long it can stay in the body depending on half-life

 LSD is not a drug that is thought about a lot during drug tests, mostly because the window that it is detectable is so small for most tests.
 However it can still show up on the results.
 Because the drug is excreted through urine, it is only detectable in a urine test five days after use.
 Meanwhile, a hair follicle test remains consistent as it can test up to 90 days.
 There are certain tests that can look at someone’s blood, urine and stomach content for LSD and its metabolites, however this would generally only be used in specific circumstances that call for it.